Introduction to MySQL REGEXP

 Output:

 Query 7 and 8 will give the same output.
-Query 7 picks those rows having characters specified within the ‘[..]’ under column E_Name.
-We have mentioned characters ‘a’, ‘b’ and ‘c’ within the square bracket.
+Query 7 picks rows with characters specified within the ‘[..]’ under column E_Name.
+We have mentioned characters ‘a, ‘b’, and ‘c’ within the square bracket.
 So the four rows will be selected to display.
-Here, make a note that the characters are to be mentioned ‘without’ comma operator inside the square brackets.
+Here, note that the characters should be mentioned ‘without’ comma operator inside the square brackets.

-Query 8 will pick those rows having characters specified within the range specified within the square bracket ‘[….]’.
-So those employee names which includes any characters ranging from ‘a’ to ‘c’ will be picked and displayed.
+Query 8 will pick those rows with characters within the range specified within the square bracket ‘[….]’.
+So those employee names, which include any characters ranging from ‘a’ to ‘c’, will be picked and displayed.

 Example #9